RRonniecool/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a scrpt that sets the mode of the file
+write a script that sets the mode of the file hello the same as olleh mode